MEGATRON: The environments of Population III stars at Cosmic Dawn and their connection to present day galaxies: Results

 LW radiation from neighbouring star forming regions dissociates H$_2$ in low-mass halos, as LW has little opacity in neutral H/He and can penetrate deeply into dense atomic gas residing in pristine halo cores.
-In our work, we find cooling reduction from LW radiation is the dominant player in halting Pop.~III formation in $\sim~4\times10^6\rm~M_\odot$ halos.
-Within 200~Myr after the Big Bang, Pop.~III formation transitions to more massive halos (see Figure~\ref{fig:pop3_masstime_SFR}), whose virial temperatures are $\sim10^4$~K. This critical time ($z\approx 20$) corresponds to the LW background reaching $J_\mathrm{LW} = J_{21} \equiv 10^{-21}\,\rm erg\,s^{-1}\,cm^{-2}\,Hz^{-1}\,sr^{-1}$, as measured at the virial radii of every starless halo in the simulations (see the bottom plot in Figure~\ref{fig:other_pop3_suppresion}).
+In our work, we find cooling reduction from LW radiation is the dominant player in halting Pop~III formation in $\sim~4\times10^6\rm~M_\odot$ halos.
+Within 200~Myr after the Big Bang, Pop~III formation transitions to more massive halos (see Figure~\ref{fig:pop3_masstime_SFR}), whose virial temperatures are $\sim10^4$~K. This critical time ($z\approx 20$) corresponds to the LW background reaching $J_\mathrm{LW} = J_{21} \equiv 10^{-21}\,\rm erg\,s^{-1}\,cm^{-2}\,Hz^{-1}\,sr^{-1}$, as measured at the virial radii of every starless halo in the simulations (see the bottom plot in Figure~\ref{fig:other_pop3_suppresion}, where we show the strength of the LW field as a function of time for bins of halo masses).

+The LW intensity from local sources in our region is expected to dominate over any a cosmic LW background originating from more distant galaxies, as our zoom-in region is overdense and biased towards early galaxy formation.

-We show in Figure~\ref{fig:pop3_forming_fH2_t_fe} the H$_2$ fraction in Pop.~III-forming halo cores (gas weighted by density in the inner 10\% of the virial radius) as a function of $J_\mathrm{LW}$.
+We show in Figure~\ref{fig:pop3_forming_fH2_t_fe} the H$_2$ fraction in Pop~III-forming halo cores (gas weighted by density in the inner 10\% of the virial radius) as a function of $J_\mathrm{LW}$.
 Halos are coloured by the electron fraction $f_{e^-} \equiv n_e / n_{\rm H}$ in the dense core.
 Across all simulations, two distinct populations emerge: halos subject to low levels of LW radiation (with low $f_{e^-} \lesssim 10^{-4}$, the residual electron fraction following recombination, \citealt{Galli_Palla_1998}) at early times and halos able to withstand higher amounts of LW radiation (with high $f_{e^-} > 10^{-4}$) at later times.
 Halos subject to small amounts of LW radiation are around $\sim3\times10^6\,M_\odot$ at $z\sim25$, while more ionized halos are an order of magnitude more massive and form later on.
-These two populations arise in the Pop.~III.1 and Pop.~III.2 formation scenarios respectively \citep{Bromm_2009,Klessen_Pop3Review_2023}.
+These two populations arise in the Pop~III.1 and Pop~III.2 formation scenarios respectively \citep{Bromm_2009,Klessen_Pop3Review_2023}.